paola-perezrivera/SemProjectCS480/README.md

 - This represents the date when the election was.

 ### Understanding Race & Gender Categories
+- GenderPronoun:
+  - He/Him
-- Gender:
+  - She/Her
-  - Man
+  - They/Them
-  - Woman
+  - Other
-  - ...
-(TODO, don't know what categories to include or naming)
 - Race
   - White
   - Black/African American